 Thankfully, maternity pads provide good protection and are here to support new mums during this experience, so you can get on with all the day-to-day tasks required of being a new parent.

 Want to know more about maternity pads?
-Keep reading as we get to the bottom of frequently asked questions around how many maternity pads to take to hospital and more.
+Keep reading as we get to the bottom of frequently asked questions around how many maternity pads to take to the hospital and more.

 But first, here are all the best maternity pads you should buy today.